nearit/Xamarin-SDK/docs/ios/setup.md

 **NOTE** Make sure that your are using Visual Studio 7.2+

-To install NearIT for your iOS component, click on “**Project>Add NuGet Packages**”, find and add the following NuGet package:
+To install NearIT for your iOS component, click on “**Project>Add NuGet Packages**”, make sure you have "**Show pre-release packages**" option checked, find and add the following NuGet package:
 ```
 - Xamarin.NearIT.iOS
 ```